node.js mobile app development

 Xamarin uses C# and .NET to create a mobile application.
 It is a free, open-source application development platform for building Android, iOS apps with Node.js.

-Xamarin belongs to the .NET dynasty with over 60k community members, who refine the framework over time.
+Xamarin belongs to the .NET dynasty, with over 60k community members who have refined the framework over time.
 Xamarin is generally used when it comes to multi-platform app development.
 It allows the developers to write a single snippet of code and use it for multiple platforms.

 Popular apps made using Xamarin: